Pinus sabiniana: Uses

 Protein and fat nutritional value of the seed are similar to Pinus pinea seeds and figured in the local indigenous diet.

+Ohlone people chewed the pitch as a treatment for rheumatism.

 Wood uses historically were determined by its particular characteristics, e.g., 0.43 mean specific gravity nearly equal to Douglas-fir (Pseudotsuga menziesii); strength properties similar to ponderosa pine; Kraft pulps high in bursting with tensile strength comparable to some northern conifer pulps; and foothill stands loggable in winter, when higher-altitude species were inaccessible.
 However, the high amounts of resin and compression wood, the often crooked form, heavy weight, and low stand density, made it expensive otherwise to log, transport and process.
 Commercial value decreased by the 1960s, to limited use for railroad ties, box "shook", pallet stock, and chips.

 It may still offer potential as windbreak shelterbelt plantings.

-The main turpentine constituent, heptane, an alkane hydrocarbon, at about 3 percent of needle and twig oil, is unusual in botany; the only other source in nature perhaps being the Pittosporum resiniferum, known as "petroleum nut" or kerosene tree.
+The main turpentine constituent, n-heptane, a linear alkane, constituting approximately 37 percent of resin derived from its wood, is unusual in botany; the only other sources in nature perhaps being the closely related Pinus jeffreyi, sometimes known as the "gasoline tree", which gained historical significance when distilling its resin during the 19th century accidentally led to the extraction of exceptionally pure n-heptane and several accidental explosions during the 19th century, inspiring n-heptane to be used as the zero point for octane rating—and within Pittosporum resiniferum, likewise known as the "petroleum nut" or kerosene tree.